AradhyaStuti/UshaMeetX-Full-Stack-WebRTC-Video-Conferencing-Platform/README.md

 ## Deployment

-There’s a `render.yaml` for quick deployment on Render (backend + static frontend + Mongo).
-The backend Dockerfile is in `backend/` and is what gets built during deploy.
+There's a `render.yaml` in here so Render can spin up the whole thing — backend service, static frontend, and a Mongo instance — from one Blueprint deploy.
+The backend builds from `backend/Dockerfile`.